realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So I'm hoping that while we're in New York he is in his mountain lair somewhere coming up with a scheme to activate any prep out.
 That's if you're listening, AJ, I hope you're going to make that prophecy come true.
 I think, we understand that we want this and we've wanted it for a fair period of time and nothing else has come up that's gone, oh no, we want this instead.
-Any prep out by itself is a fairly simple piece.
+`ANYPREVOUT` by itself is a fairly simple piece.

 Speaker 2: 00:18:21